...

 DAX formulas are used to perform calculations to be implemented four ways – measures, row-level security, calculated columns and calculated tables.

-Row-level Security – The DAX formula with row-level security results in a filtered-out evaluation of the data.
+The DAX formula with row-level security results in a filtered-out evaluation of the data.
 The rows which need to be calculated can be defined, and the rest are not returned as part of the calculation.
-In the DAX formula, the allowed rows are accessible based on the role of the user.
+In this formula, the allowed rows are accessible based on the role of the user.
 Row-level security will include roles for accessing certain row sets preventing unauthorized access.

-Calculated Columns – Through the calculated columns in the DAX formula, an additional column is added to the existing table.
-This calculated column is the result of the definition put in the DAX formula.
+Through the calculated columns in the DAX formula, an additional column is added to the existing table.
+This calculated column is the result of the definition put in the formula.
 It is evaluated for each row of the table and its values are stored in the tabular model’s in-memory.
-The context for this type of calculation is expressed in the DAX formula.
+The context for this type of calculation is expressed in the formula.

 DAX queries are simple statements with a standard syntax that at the most basic level starts with the EVALUATE keyword.
 To perform a specific application for any keyword, functions of DAX can be nested within the query statement.
 These are useful when the user wants to perform multiple operations on the data.